 What happens when your site is on the maintenance mode?

 No one can access your WordPress site except the registered users if it is set to maintenance mode.
 WordPress itself has a built-in maintenance mode function.
 However, it works only when you are installing/updating themes, plugins, or WordPress core.
 You can add a new function (by editing the functions.php file of your theme) to enable the maintenance mode, but it takes much effort to customize the page.
+If all this seems too complicated and you want to make sure everything goes smoothly while applying changes to your WordPress site, you can sign up for a WordPress maintenance plan and leave it to professionals.
+This way, you can avoid the hassle and have the site back live in no time.
 Alternatively, you can use one of the WordPress maintenance plugins we have collected below.

 Best WordPress maintenance plugins